elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Basics

-Ecto provides an excellent Query DSL that allows us to express query clearly.
+Ecto provides an excellent Query DSL that allows us to express queries clearly.
 To find the usernames of all confirmed accounts we could use something like this:

 ```elixir
 alias ExampleApp.{Repo,User}